 Therefore, taking the steak of the Pit Boss at around 125 degrees once its rested, it will finish at medium rare.
 However, you may choose to cook to medium (140 F) or medium well (150 F).

-With a rare steak (120 F), the fat within the steak will not have rendered, and you’re losing a lot of flavour.
+With a rare steak (120 F), the fat within the steak will not have rendered, and you’re losing a lot of flavor.
 With a well-done steak (160 F), it will be dry and not very appealing to most people.

 Reverse Searing Steaks On A Pit Boss